na-stewart/sanic-security/README.md

 POST | api/auth/login | Login with an email and password.
 POST | api/auth/verify | Verify account with a two-step session code found in email.
 POST | api/auth/logout | Logout of logged in account.
-POST | api/verif/request | A captcha is required.
-Request new two-step session and send email with code.
-Used if existing session is invalid or expired.
-POST | api/verif/resend | Resend existing two-step session code if lost.
 POST | api/recov/request | A captcha is required.
 Requests new two-step session to ensure current recovery attempt is being made by account owner.
 POST | api/recov/recover | Changes an account's password once recovery attempt was determined to have been made by account owner with two-step code found in email.
 POST | api/capt/request | Requests new captcha session.